-- (2) The Court may issue an order - (a) restraining a person from preventing or interfering with the entry, inspection, enforcement or action, or - (b) requiring the production of anything to assist in the inspection, remedy, enforcement or action. - (3) A copy of the originating notice and a copy of each affidavit in support must be served at least 3 days before the day named in the notice for hearing the application. - (4) In an emergency or in extraordinary circumstances, the Court may hear the application without notice to any person.
+- (2) The Court may issue an order - (a) restraining a person from preventing or interfering with the entry, inspection, enforcement or action, or - (b) requiring the production of anything to assist in the inspection, remedy, enforcement or action.

+(3) A copy of the application and a copy of each affidavit in support must be served at least 3 days before the day named in the application for the hearing.

+(4) In an emergency or in extraordinary circumstances, the Court may hear the application without notice to any person.